coly-technologies/coly-technologies.github.io/coly-api.md

 The Coly ME engine is provided in four simple steps.

 1. Create a person.
-2. Distribute the link to the person for the test and profile.
+2. Distribute the link to the person for the assessment and profile.
 3. Create a group and assign persons to it.
 4. Match.